 In order to give you a sense of the average salary for a pest control technician in different locations, we scraped data from thousands of job postings on Indeed.com, sorted it, analyzed it, and present it here for you.

-We analyze the average hourly rate for pest control technicians across the country and by state, the average salary range for pest control technicians, and the number of posted jobs with a salary greater than $55,000.
+In a full 2019 data, we analyze the average hourly rate for pest control technicians across the country and by state, the average salary range for pest control technicians, and the number of posted jobs with a salary greater than $55,000.
 We also look at hourly rates in particular cities.